 Luckily, this chicken hamonado recipe has more than a handful of other innovations and versions.
 All the variants are equally enticing, and you might crave so much that you might want to make them all.
 Let's see.

 For starters, the sweetened roll is a rockstar at community occasions like a town fiesta.
-It features slices of manok meat from the thigh-leg part rolled and with hotdog inside.
-Of course, it has its signature marinade sauce all-over making it irresistible.
+It features slices of manok meat from the thigh-leg part rolled and with a hotdog inside.
+Of course, it has its signature sauce all over, making it irresistible.

 This process sounds like adobo.
 But the marinated grounded chicken is filled in longganisa casing and preserved.
-Cooking this version is delicious, especially during breakfasts paired with garlic rice and fried sunny side up egg.
+Preparing this version is delicious, especially during breakfasts paired with garlic rice and a fried sunny-side-up egg.